Resources We Utilize

 • birdtricksstore.com: freeze dried food, and enrichment toys for shredding

 *We recommend growing your own food if at all possible and utilizing what grows naturally around your home (without chemical/pest sprays).
-We can not replace the minerals that come from nature in a man made product or food
+We cannot replace the minerals that come from nature in a man made product or food.

 Lists for materials for building come from many sources, we personally use: